-$\underline{\textbf{Total risk-based capital ratio}} - \underline{\textbf{Total risk-based capital divided by period-end risk-weighted assets}}.$
+Total risk-based capital ratio - Total risk-based capital divided by period-end risk-weighted assets.

-Transaction deposits - The sum of money market and interest-bearing demand deposits and demand and other noninterest-bearing deposits.
+Transaction deposits - The sum of interest-bearing money market deposits, interest-bearing demand deposits, and noninterest-bearing deposits.

 Troubled debt restructuring - A restructuring of a loan whereby the lender for economic or legal reasons related to the borrower's financial difficulties grants a concession to the borrower that the lender would not otherwise consider or for which the lender would not be adequately compensated.